mantoni/licy.js/README.md

       return the API as an object.
     - `object`: Defines the API directly.
 A `constructor` can be defined optionally.
-  The returned type creates new licy instances.
-Each instance is derived from licy itself and also inherits the [hub.js][] API.
+  The returned type creates new Licy instances.
+Each instance is derived from Licy itself and also inherits the [hub.js][] API.
+- `extend(Super, definition)`: Defines a new type which is derived from the `Super` type.
+Instances of the new type are `instanceof Super`.
+If a constructor is given, or if `definition` is a function, the super constructor must be explicitly invoked with `Super.super_.call(this)`.
+If a method is defined that already exists in the super type, it is registered as a [filter][].
 - `create([definition])`: Is a convenience function to define and create an instance in one call.
 The `definition` may also be a licy type in which case a new instance of the type is returned.